 1896 Birthday of Bud Abbott, the "straight man" half of the comedy team Abbott and Costello.
 They appear together in one Broadway musical, Streets of Paris, in 1939, but the team uses Burlesque as their route to film fame.

 1953 Comedy in Music, Victor Borge's solo revue of jokes and piano virtuosity, opens on Broadway and runs for 849 performances, still a record for a solo musical revue.

-1958 Eugene O'Neill is the posthumous toast of Broadway tonight as his A Touch of the Poet opens at the Helen Hayes Theatre.
+1958 Eugene O'Neill is the posthumous toast of Broadway as his A Touch of the Poet opens at the Helen Hayes Theatre.
 The cast, directed by Harold Clurman, includes Kim Stanley and Helen Hayes, playing mother and daughter.
-Brooks Atkinson called the two ladies "the two finest actresses of their respective generations."
+Brooks Atkinson calls the two ladies "the two finest actresses of their respective generations."
 The play, about a 19th century Irish family living in New England, runs 284 performances.

 1996 The Theresa Rebeck adaptation of Eugene Ionesco's Rhinoceros gets an Off-Broadway revival at Theater Four.
 The production begins tonight under the direction of Michael Murray.
 It is the first major revival since the original Broadway production in 1961.

 2001 Richard Rodgers Production Award-winning musical The Spitfire Grill opens Off-Broadway.
 With music and book by James Valcq, the show's cast album is dedicated to the memory of lyricist/co-librettist Fred Alley, who died suddenly just as the show was being prepared for its initial reading.